socalrug/hackathon-2022-04/README.md

 | 03:00 PM – 03:30 PM | Judges deliberate; Complete event survey |
 | 03:30 PM – 04:00 PM | Award presentation & wrap-up |

+*Note* The building is locked all day Sunday.
+If you leave during the event, please arrange to have someone open the door for you.
+You can also text John Peach at 802 735 2059 to let you in.

 ## Rules